Mathematical Contributions to the Dynamics of the Josephson Junctions: State of the Art and Open Problems: Mathematical models and equivalences

 with

 from the integro differential equation (\ref{24}) it follows:

 Therefore, assuming $ e^{\frac{\lambda} {2}\,x\,} \, u =\bar u,\, $ (\ref{29}) turns into equation (\ref{18}).

-{\bf Remark}: In (\ref{24}) the kernel $ e^{- \beta (t-\tau)}\, u(x,\tau) $ can be modified as physical situations demand and in this way many other physical phenomena could be described \{see, f.i.\cite{renno5,r1,r2,car}and references therein \}.
+In (\ref{24}) the kernel $ e^{- \beta (t-\tau)}\, u(x,\tau) $ can be modified as physical situations demand and in this way many other physical phenomena could be described.
 The particular choice made here is due to describe the superconductive and biological models considered.

-\section{Mathematical Results}
+\section{Mathematical results}

 There exist many significant analytic results concerning the qualitative analysis of equations related to Josephson junctions and many initial-boundary problems have been discussed in a lot of papers (see \cite{r,bsd,dmm,gh,ddf,df13} and references therein).